 “I’m not arguing with facts,” Fynn said.
 “We use the wand on her.
 I know it.”

-“I can’t ask Iliera to touch the wand again,” I said.
+“I can’t ask Iliera to hold the wand again,” I said.

 “The wand is tied to Iliera,” I explained.
 “It won’t anchor to anyone else.”

-“It’s not that smart,” Ailynmarie countered.
+“It’s not that smart,” the Shadowspeaker countered.
 “It needs Iliera’s life force to establish a connection to her powerful energy, but nothing more.
 Think of it like a magical missive.
-It may be enchanted to only open with your presence, but once it’s opened, anyone can read it.”
+It may be enchanted to only open with your presence, but once it is opened, anyone can read it.”

 “What are you suggesting?”

-“I’m just pointing out that a skilled warlock could easily create a small crystal shard brimming with Iliera’s life energy, or at least enough of it to trick the wand’s enchantment.
+“I’m just pointing out that a skilled magic user could easily create a small crystal shard brimming with Iliera’s life energy, or at least enough of it to trick the wand’s enchantment.
 Once it starts, whoever holds the wand goes through the same painful process that Iliera experienced.”

 “Would Iliera even offer up her life energy like that?”
 I asked.

-“Already did,” the warlock responded, holding up a glowing pink crystal shard.
+“Already did,” Kaellax responded, holding up a glowing pink crystal shard.

 “So, the crystal in one hand, the wand in the other… portal opens up?”

 “That person becomes the anchor.
 If they have enough power, like Iliera did, the portal will open.
-If they don’t… they’ll likely be ripped to shreds on a microscopic level… total destruction.”
+If they don’t… they’ll likely be ripped to shreds on a microscopic level… total destruction.
+Fortunately, I should have more than enough energy for the job.”

 “Okay,” I said.
 “This is a good plan.
 We should do it.
-We find Evanor, we open the portal, and we send her back to Dalaran.
-She can face the destiny she tried to escape, and we can get on with stopping Queen Azshara.”
+We find Evanor, we open the portal, and we send her back to the past.
+She can face the destiny she tried to escape, and we can prevent the Yunai queen from escaping her prison.”

 Fynn and Ailynmarie seemed happy enough.